Umaru Mohammed

-Umaru Mohammed was appointed Governor of North-Western State in Nigeria in July 1975 at the start of the military regime of General Murtala Mohammed.
+was appointed Governor of North-Western State in Nigeria in July 1975 at the start of the military regime of General Murtala Mohammed.
 In February 1976 North-Western State was split into Niger State and Sokoto State.
 Umaru Mohammed continued as Governor of Sokoto State until July 1978.

 Umaru Mohammed died on 26 May 1980 in a crash of an Air Force Fokker F27 on the way to São Tomé and Príncipe on a diplomatic mission.

 He was travelling in place of his professional friend Ibrahim Babangida, who had just been approved to travel to the United States for professional training.